ChetnaNSharma/Alumni-Connect/Contributing.md

 * Put together a style guide to help the project have a consistent visual design
 * Create new logo and designs for the project
 ### 🐞 Bugs
-* Try to understand the project and come up with better solution
+* Try to understand the project and come up with a better solution
 * Try solving an issue that already exists or create a new issue
 * A pull request is a bug report with a solution attached
 ### 📝 Readme